New Zealand jails ship's officers for reef wreck

 The government prosecutor said the crew had not complied with basic navigation practices, and there had been what he called "substantial deviations" from the approved course.

-The vessel's owners Daina Shipping, a unit of Greece's Costamare Inc., have also been charged with discharging harmful substances, which carries a maximum fine of NZ$600,000 ($451,000), and an additional fine of NZ$10,000 for each day the offending continues.
+The vessel's owners Daina Shipping, a unit of Greece's Costamare Inc. (CMRE.N), have also been charged with discharging harmful substances, which carries a maximum fine of NZ$600,000, and an additional fine of NZ$10,000 for each day the offending continues.

 (Reporting by Gyles Beckford; Editing by Daniel Magnowski)